Friday, November 21, 2025

 Besides just being the right thing to do, improving your website accessibility also makes a lot of sense for your business financially.
 Disability is much more common than most people realise and it’s often something that may not be visible.
 In fact, around 15% of the world’s population live with a disability of some form, which accounts for over 1 billion people worldwide.
 The different types of disabilities include physical, speech, visual, neurological, cognitive, and auditory.

 People who live with disabilities are usually looking for websites that will cater to their needs and make their user experience as smooth and seamless as possible.
 Failing to implement accessibility features on your business website is essentially ignoring a massive chunk of potential customers, and therefore potential profits.
-On the other hand, improving your website accessibility could not only lead to new customers but also a better reputation and recommendations for your business in the disabled community.
+The best recruitment website designs are created so every user can access it comfortably.
+By improving your website accessibility, you open up the possibility to connect with more customers, potentially increase sales and revenue, and ultimately strengthen your business.

 It’s required by the law